jameschapman19/cca_zoo/docs/joss/paper.md

 Python users convenient access to these powerful models for both application and the development of new algorithms.
 Secondly,`cca-zoo` contains several deep CCA variants written in PyTorch [@paszke2019pytorch].
 We adopted a modular style allowing users to apply their desired neural network architectures for each view for their own training pipeline.
-Thirdly, `cca-zoo` contains generative models including variational and deep variational CCA.
+Thirdly, `cca-zoo` contains generative models including probabilistic and deep variational CCA.
 This class of variations can be used to model the multiview data generation process and even generate new synthetic samples.
-Finally, `cca-zoo` provides data simulation utilites to synthesize data containing specified correlation structures as well as the paired MNIST data commonly used as a toy dataset in deep multiview learning.
+Finally, `cca-zoo` provides data simulation utilities to synthesize data containing specified correlation structures as well as the paired MNIST data commonly used as a toy dataset in deep multiview learning.

 # Statement of need

-The python ecosystem for multiview learning currently provides a few options for implementing CCA and PLS models.
+The Python ecosystem for multiview learning currently provides a few options for implementing CCA and PLS models.
 `scikit-learn` [@pedregosa2011scikit] contains standard implementations of both CCA and PLS for two-view data which plug into their mature API. `pyrcca` [@bilenko2016pyrcca] contains implementations of ridge regularised and kernelized two-view CCA.
 The embed module of `mvlearn` [@perry2020mvlearn] is perhaps the closest relative of `cca-zoo`, containing